Acxiom/metalus/docs/contributions.md

 * Discuss contributions on [Slack](https://join.slack.com/t/acxiom-metalus/shared_invite/enQtODY3OTU0ODE5NzUwLTc2Zjc0MzE2MjYzZjBmZjJkODQxODhhOTM4N2VmZjNhZGVlN2Q3N2QzNWU3ZTk4NWExNWM2YzZkYTVjNjNiNWQ)

 ## New Step libraries
-Two step libraries are provided by metalus: metalus-common and metlaus-aws.
-Contributions should be made directly to the existing step libraries unless it represents specific functionality like support for Azure, GCP, etc.
+Three step libraries are provided by metalus: [metalus-common](../metalus-common/readme.md), [metalus-mongo](../metalus-mongo) and [metlaus-aws](../metalus-aws/readme.md).
+Contributions should be made directly to the existing step libraries unless it represents specific functionality like support for Azure, GCP, etc. Before starting, review the different projects to get familiar with the coding style and learn if the functionality already exists.

 ## Building
 The project is built using [Apache Maven](http://maven.apache.org/).

 To build the project using Scala 2.11 and Spark 2.3 run:

 	mvn